Byron/google-apis-rs/gen/doubleclickbidmanager1-cli/README.md

                 runquery <query-id> (-r <kv>)... [-p <v>]...
         reports
-                listreports <query-id> [-p <v>]... [-o <out>] doubleclickbidmanager1 --help
+                listreports <query-id> [-p <v>]... [-o <out>]
+        rubicon
+                notifyproposalchange (-r <kv>)... [-p <v>]... doubleclickbidmanager1 --help

 Configuration:
   --config-dir <folder>
             A directory into which we will store our persistent data.
 Defaults to a user-writable directory that we will create during the first invocation.
             [default: ~/.google-service-cli]
   --debug
             Output all server communication to standard error. `tx` and `rx` are placed into the same stream.
   --debug-auth
             Output all communication related to authentication to standard error. `tx` and `rx` are placed into the same stream.

 ```